Table of Contents

 - Man: almost 19 minutes

-It was mentioned that calories from beer add up quickly.
+We said that calories from beer add up quickly.
 This is even more true with cider.
 While cider may seem like a better alternative to beer, it doesn’t necessarily have to be true.
-Cider on tap or one can is typically 0.4 litres and on average contains 240 kcal and about 28 grams of sugar.
-If compared, 0.5 l of 5% beer and the same amount of cider, then cider is considered to be slightly higher in calories.
+Cider on tap or one can is typically 0.4 litre and on average contains 240 kcal and about 28 grams of sugar.
+If we compare 0.5 l of 5% beer and the same amount of cider, cider “wins” in terms of energy.

-How many calories, alcohol and sugar cubes does an average cider contain?
+How much energy, alcohol and sugar cubes does an average cider contain?
 About 240 calories, 18 grams of alcohol and 28 grams of sugar, which is almost 6 cubes.

-How long would an average woman and man have to go running to burn an average 0.4 litre cider?
+How long would an average woman and man have to run to burn an average 0.4 litre cider?

 - Woman: approximately 23 minutes